The Best Countertop Microwave Oven

 Panasonic, which owns the patent for the inverter technology, used to license it to other manufacturers, such as Amana, GE, and Whirlpool.
 It appears the licensing has stopped.
 With the exception of the GE JES2251SJ, only Panasonic currently has countertop inverter microwaves on the market.

-Panasonic has seven 2.2 cubic foot inverter models, all nearly identical except for slightly different control pads and exterior design.
+Panasonic has multiple 2.2 cubic foot inverter models, all nearly identical except for slightly different control pads and exterior design.
 I confirmed with Panasonic that the cooking technology behind their 2.2 cubic foot models is the same, so choosing which one to go with is more a matter of personal taste than performance.
-In the end, I selected the latest model in Panasonic's "Genius Prestige" line, the NN-SE982S.
-I has a sleek, modern stainless steel body and minimalist keypad with a flush electrostatic dial that would look great in any kitchen.
+The NN-SD945S has a sleek, modern stainless steel body and minimalist keypad that would look great in any kitchen.

-I tested the inverter feature on a similar Panasonic model extensively back in 2009 and came away impressed.
-And, I found more benfits from the inverter this time around.
+We tested the inverter feature on a similar Panasonic model extensively back in 2009 and came away impressed.
+We used the microwave to make hollandaise sauce, melt chocolate and even pulled pork; all things that would be near-impossible in a standard microwave.
+We found more benefits from the inverter this time around.
 For instance, rice—one of my microwave recipe staples—overflows every time in my standard microwave because, even when set to "low", the short bursts of full power cause the water to boil too rapidly.
-The Panasonic NN-SE982S inverter is able to deliver true "low/med" power and rice cooks perfectly without a spill.
+The Panasonic NN-SD945S inverter is able to deliver true "low/med" power and rice cooks perfectly without a spill.

-In my testing, the sensor did an excellent job reheating leftovers, cooking frozen entrees and pretty much whatever else I threw at it.
-My aforementioned rice came out perfectly, whether I was cooking one cup or two.
-The only time I found the sensor struggling was when I was reheating small quantities of food.
-I presume there wasn't enough steam generating to trigger the sensor to stop.
+In our testing, the sensor did an excellent job reheating leftovers, cooking frozen entrees and pretty much whatever else I threw at it.
+Our aforementioned rice came out perfectly, whether we were cooking one cup or two.
+The only time we found the sensor struggling was when we were reheating small quantities of food.
+We presume there wasn't enough steam generating to trigger the sensor to stop.

-The NN-SD982S's "Turbo Defrost" worked well...for a microwave.
+The NN-SD945S's "Turbo Defrost" worked well...for a microwave.
 Meat still came out slightly dried on the outside.
-Personally, I find it much easier to defrost meat quickly using the warm water method—place meet in ziplock bag, press out air and submerge in warm water.
+We find it much easier to defrost meat quickly using the warm water method—place meat in Ziploc bag, press out air and submerge in warm water.
 The water method works quickly without drying or cooking the outside.

-The warming mode (up to 30 minutes) came in handy for a side dish of polenta when my main course was delayed and I was running out of stovetop space.
+The warming mode (up to 30 minutes) came in handy for a side dish of polenta when our main course was delayed and we were running out of stovetop space.
+And because it is warming using steady power from the inverter, we didn’t end up with overheated edges.

 What other reviewers think